VILA-Lab/Awesome-DLMs/README.md

 ![](https://img.shields.io/github/last-commit/VILA-Lab/Awesome-DLMs?color=green)
 [![https://arxiv.org/abs/2508.10875](https://img.shields.io/badge/2508.10875-Arxiv-red?logo=arxiv&logoColor=red)](https://arxiv.org/abs/2508.10875)

+One of the most starred, comprehensive and up-to-date collections of Diffusion Language Model papers, code and resources!
+If you find this repository helpful, please consider giving it a ⭐ to support.

 ## Timeline of Diffusion Language Models

 This figure highlights key milestones in the development of DLMs, categorized into three groups: continuous DLMs, discrete DLMs, and recent multimodal DLMs.
 We observe that while early research predominantly focused on continuous DLMs, discrete DLMs have gained increasing popularity in more recent years.